Wrestler adds to abuse allegations against university doctor - WHIZ News

-ANN ARBOR, Michigan (AP) — An Olympic wrestler on Thursday accused a University of Michigan doctor of touching him inappropriately during medical exams at the school and said the physician’s reputation for such conduct was well known among his teammates.
+ANN ARBOR, Michigan (AP) — An Olympic wrestler has accused a University of Michigan doctor of touching him inappropriately during medical exams at the school and said the physician’s reputation for such conduct was well known among his teammates.

 “I would like to let people know that it’s OK to come out,” Hrovat said in an interview from his attorney’s office in Denver.
 “It’s OK to let your voice be heard.”